 Julie Scheina Editorial Services, LLC

-I am a former senior editor at Little, Brown Books for Young Readers with over a decade of experience editing acclaimed and bestselling books for children and young adults.
-I have edited more than 150 titles across a variety of genres, from picture books and poetry collections to middle grade and young adult novels, and I bring this depth of experience and industry knowledge to every project.
+I am a former senior editor at Little, Brown Books for Young Readers with over thirteen years of experience editing acclaimed and bestselling books for children and young adults.
+I have edited more than 200 titles across a variety of genres, from picture books and poetry collections to middle grade and young adult novels, and I bring this depth of experience and industry knowledge to every project.

 Authors who have worked with me have called me “the very best kind of editor” (Suzanne Selfors), “my most valued editorial partner” (Margaret Stohl), “a fantastic resource of editorial wisdom for a first time novelist” (Kaia Moritz), and “everything I could have hoped for in an editor…her gentle guidance has made me actually love the revision process, something I have never experienced before” (Cheryl Renee Herbsman).